mehdipourfar/webp-server/README.md

   According to Google Developers website:
   >  WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
 Using WebP, webmasters and web developers can create smaller, richer images that make the web faster.

-    Although nowadays most browsers support WebP, lesser than 1% of websites serve their images in this format.
+    Although nowadays most web browsers support WebP, less than 1% of websites serve their images in this format.
 That's maybe because converting images to WebP can be complicated and time consuming or developers are not sure if all browsers will support this format.

 * ### How should client application check if the browser supports WebP?
     There is no need to do anything.
-When browsers request for an image, they will send an accept header containing supported image formats. `webp-server` will lookup that header to see if the requesting browser supports webp format or not.
+When browsers request for an image, they will send an accept header containing supported image formats. `webp-server` will lookup that header to see if the browser supports WebP format or not.
 If not, it will send the image in jpeg format.
 * ### Isn't it resource expensive to convert images on each requests?
   Yes, it is.
 For this reason, `webp-server` will cache each converted image after the first request.